weewx/weewx/docs/devnotes.md

 ### Wind

 The daily summary for wind includes six additional fields.
-Here\'s what they mean:
+Here's what they mean:

 <table>